sushantr134/ts-lecture-boilerplate/README.md

-# ts-lecture-boilerplate
+# ts-react-boilerplate

-Basic Typescript boilerplate with webpack
+Basic Typescript React boilerplate with webpack

 ### Steps to build and run the application